zxc-aix/depra_vision/README.md

 ## Acknowledgements

-The authors would like to express their gratitude to **Gennady A. Pyavchenko**, PhD, Associate Professor at Sechenov University, and **Alexey E. Umryukhin**, Doctor of Medical Sciences, Associate Professor at Sechenov University, for providing the experimental materials and their valuable support.
+The authors would like to express their gratitude to **Gennadii A. Piavchenko**, PhD, Associate Professor at Sechenov University, and **Alexey E. Umryukhin**, Doctor of Medical Sciences, Associate Professor at Sechenov University, for providing the experimental materials and their valuable support.